 If the request is valid, the NPAC SMS will create the subscriptionVersionNPAC object.
 The status will be set to “pending” and the subscriptionModifiedTimeStamp and subscriptionCreationTimeStamp will be set.

-NPAC SMS responds to M-CREATE.

 NPAC SMS sends action reply with success or failure and reasons for failure.